keithscubemate/ajone239.github.io/_drafts/2025-07-01-frozen-grapes.md

 <!-- intro to the meat -->
 But was does this fear actually comprise?
-I think in part it is a pragmatic fear of diservicing people you love.
+I think in part it is a pragmatic fear of disservicing people you love.
 As you can tell from the term of endearment "biological father", he and I likely aren't on exactly _liking_ terms either.
 I have been through the fun cycle of trying to love someone of them being unlikable.
 The thought of putting others through that _scares_ me.